khmarbaise/multienv-maven-plugin/README.md

-If you need to add a new environment this can simply being achieved by adding a new folder under `environments` which might being called `qa-01` plus the information you would like to configure and that's it.
-MultiEnv Maven Plugin will automatically identify the new environment by searching in the environment folder and producing an appropriate artifact out of it.
+If you need to add a new environment this can simply being achieved by adding a new directory under `environments` which might being called `qa-01` plus the information you would like to configure and that's it.
+MultiEnv Maven Plugin will automatically identify the new environment by searching in the environment directory and producing an appropriate artifact out of it.

 Those above packages contain the original `war` file content as well as the supplemental files/directories which have been given for the